jyeary/dnsjnio/README.md

 be sent over a single port (although the default is to a random port for each new query).

-Please see the docs/notes.txt file for more information on the inner workings of dnsjnio.
+The inner workings of dnsjnio are detailed below.

 NB: the test code is intended to exercise dnsjnio.
 It can take several minutes to run.